marcbouchenoire/marcbouchenoire.com/README.md

 ## Installation

-Clone the repository and install dependencies.
+Clone this repository, then install all dependencies.

 ```bash
 yarn